 Asima Ahmad concentrates her practice on labor and employment litigation and counseling.
-She has experience representing clients in state and federal court and before administrative agencies in a broad range of employment matters, including:
+She has experience representing clients in state and federal court, arbitration, and before administrative agencies in a broad range of employment matters, including:

 - wage and hour violations